 What humidity should I set my humidifier to?

-The main issue that a humidifier can help resolve is the effects of low humidity caused by indoor heating.
-I’ve frequently noticed how low in moisture my indoor air became during the winter time and especially when the heat was in use.
+The main issue that a humidifier can help resolve is low humidity caused by indoor heating.
+I’ve often noticed how low in moisture my indoor air became during the wintertime and especially when the heat was in use.

 The includes electric heat, natural gas-based heating, and especially wood fireplaces and heaters.

 Note: Don’t worry!
 You’ll never see 99% humidity…this is likely a display test being shown.
 You’ll likely never see above 60% or 65% except for when there’s a huge amount of moisture in the air.
 This happens after running a hot shower a long time or other similar sources of steam.
-The one pictured here works well, doesn’t cost much, and is easy to use.
+Digital Thermometer, ADiPROD Indoor 3 in 1 Hygrometer Alarm Clock LCD... works well, doesn’t cost much, and is easy to use.

 For example, I keep one of these both in my bedroom and my work office.
-Both before bed and during the day I’m able to tell what mode I need to put my humidifier in.
+Before bed and during the day I’m able to tell what mode I need to put my humidifier in.

-For example, if the humidity is extremely low and I know I’ll be using the heat nearly all day or night, I normally need to leave it on high to keep the room near 50% humidity.
+If the humidity is extremely low and I know I’ll be using the heat nearly all day or night, I normally must leave it on high to keep the room near 50% humidity.

-If I’m using the heater less often, the humidity inside when I arrive home (especially on days where it’s not quite so cold) is higher, so I’ll use it on the low position.
+When using the heater less often, the humidity inside when I arrive home (especially on days where it’s not so cold) is higher, I’ll use it on the low setting.

-If you buy a humidifier with an actual automatic humidity control, that’s fantastic!
+If you buy a humidifier with automatic humidity control, that’s fantastic!
 Set it between 40-50% and experiment with what works best for you.

 How does a humidifier cost?

-Humidifiers that for small to medium-sized rooms cost about $30 to $150 or so.
-What you pay greatly depends upon the features and capacity.
+Humidifiers for small to medium-sized rooms cost about $30 to $150 or so.
+What you pay greatly depends upon the features and output capacity.

-I recommend if you plan on using one overnight or for long hours, buy one with additional water tank capacity.
+I recommend that if you plan on using one overnight or for long hours, buy one with a larger water tank capacity.

-Ideally you can plan to at least buy one for each bedroom that’s occupied and perhaps one for your living room, if needed.
+Ideally you can plan to at least buy one for each bedroom that’s occupied and one for your living room too, if needed.

 Expect to spend around $35 or so for a competent humidifier that’s a good combination of quality, value, and features.
 Additionally, don’t “cheap out” on spending or you’ll get a small water tank that requires refills more often.
 That’s a hassle!
 Shown here is a great model I enjoy and recommend, the popular Vicks V745A I own and love from Amazon.